-What are permanent magnets?
+What are Permanent Magnets?

 Permanent magnets work by producing magnetic fields from coils of wire when electric currents pass through these wires.
 This creates strong electromagnetic properties.
 So it is possible to move heavy objects using an electromagnet even after the electric current has been turned off.

 The main advantage of permanent magnets is that they are more efficient than electromagnets.
-Meaning that wind turbines with a strong magnetic field can produce better results.
+Meaning that wind turbine with a strong magnetic field can produce better results.
 They are used in many different scenarios where electric powertrains would not operate as efficiently or effectively.

 Permanent magnets also can release electric charges.
 It means their core materials are easily cooled and noiseless.
 This reduces the risk of burning out an electrical motor during operation.
 Lastly, permanent magnets work best when there’s always at least some degree of motion present.
 Electromagnetic forces weaken over time without movement.
 So it will take longer for them to lose energy due to friction compared to other electric powertrain types.